Easy boat upgrade project swapping a worn-out sink faucet with a shiny new one for a Sea Ray boat basin [with how-to VIDEO]

 Finding a replacement for the size and style used on our Sea Ray boat was pretty easy.
 The product we found was actually all chrome finished instead of painted white – but we felt that was a nice upgrade in style.

-The new faucet is a Scandvik 10050P Basin Tap available on Amazon for only $54 (and Prime!)
+The new faucet is a Scandvik 10050P Basin Tap available on Amazon.

 Sink faucet specs: